prrvchr/gDriveOOo/gDriveOOo/registration/TermsOfUse_en.md

 The gDriveOOo library is a part of a personnal project.
 Full documentation is available [on this page](https://prrvchr.github.io/gDriveOOo).

-Use of this software subjects you to our **Data Protection Policy** as described in [this document](https://prrvchr.github.io/gDriveOOo/gDriveOOo/registration/PrivacyPolicy_en).
+Use of this software also subjects you to our [**Data Protection Policy**](https://prrvchr.github.io/gDriveOOo/gDriveOOo/registration/PrivacyPolicy_en).

 ### Responsibilities: